haddonm/rutilsMH/README.md

 When conducting analyses using R there are functions I use all the time for plotting, within apply functions, and others.
 To simplify their use I have put  together this small package, which I can call whenever I use one of my other packages.

+* 0.1.19 2021-06-20 Included identifyfuns and extractpathway to aid in package documentation.

 * 0.1.18 2021-06-15 Included kablenow (row formatted tables) and linept (linepoint).

 * 0.1.17 2021-06-14 Included revsum to allow for reverse cumulative sums as a contrast to cumsum